An HTTP status code. Forces a site visitor to automatically jump to a specified URL.

 Web technology or software developed by Adobe Systems Incorporated.
 It is able to create web content that combines sound, video and animation.

 An advertising service which places relevant advertisements on search results pages and other content.
-When a user searches for keywords using Google, AdWords advertisements related to those keywords are displayed on the right, top and/or bottom of the search results pages alongside the organic search results.
+When a user searches for keywords using Google, Ads (Formerly Google AdWords) advertisements related to those keywords are displayed on the right, top and/or bottom of the search results pages alongside the organic search results.

 An element that indicates the header in an HTML document.
 The content of this element will not be displayed in a browser.